microsoft/PowerToys/doc/releases/tests-checklist-template.md

 Enable `Move newly created windows to the current active monitor`.
 - [ ] Open a window that wasn't snapped anywhere, verify it's opened on the active monitor.
-- [ ] Open a window that was snapped on the current virtual desktop, verify it's opened in its zone.
+- [ ] Open a window that was snapped on the current virtual desktop and current monitor, verify it's opened in its zone.
+- [ ] Open a window that was snappen on the current virtual desktop and another monitor, verify it's opened on the active monitor.
 - [ ] Open a window that was snapped on another virtual desktop, verify it's opened on the active monitor.

 - [ ] Enable `Allow popup windows snapping` and `Allow child windows snapping`, try to snap Notepad++ search window.
 Verify it can be snapped.